Looking for the best plyometric boxes for your home gym? Or maybe you're opening up a CrossFit gym?

 Best Wood Plyo Box

-Found in most CrossFit gyms, the Rogue Games box is the featured 3-in-1 plyo box because they hold up and can serve multiple types of CrossFit athletes.
+Found in most CrossFit gyms, is the 3-in1 Rogue Games box plyo box because they hold up and can serve multiple types of CrossFit athletes.

 Note that it is heavy duty, weighing in at 56 lbs.
 And if you’re concerned about longevity, it comes with a one-year warranty.